anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 domain registrar to the pledge and originate from a Manufacturer's Authorized Signing Authority (MASA).

-For the enrollment of devices BRSKI relies on EST {{RFC7030}} to request and distribute target domain specific device certificates.
+For the enrollment of devices, BRSKI typically relies on EST {{RFC7030}}
+to request and distribute certificates that are specific to the target domain.
 EST in turn relies on a binding of the certification request to an underlying TLS connection between the EST client and the EST server.
 According to BRSKI the domain registrar acts as EST server and is also acting as a registration authority (RA).